MyPassion.ai

 Structural elementSokanu / CareerExplorerMyPassionAI

-Branching logicNo (all users see the same modules)Yes (Q1 decides Q2 path, 4 versions of Q2)
+Branching logicNo (all users see the same sections)Yes (Q1 decides Q2 path)

-Question formatsMixed Likert, multiple choice, forced-choice, activity listsConditional multiple-choice + open-text prompts
+Question formatsMixed Likert, multiple choice, forced-choiceConditional multiple-choice + open-text prompts

-Output unitPersonality archetype + 1,500 ranked matches1 named archetype + top 5 matches with fit scores
+Output unitPersonality archetype + 1,500+ ranked matches1 named archetype + detailed matches with fit scores

 Consistency checkProprietary, not disclosedYes, consistency bonus for coherent answer patterns

 Two things matter inside that table.
-First, Sokanu optimizes for breadth (1,500 careers, 186 traits, 500M training responses) and MyPassionAI optimizes for decidability (one archetype, 5 matches, a 7-day plan).
+First, Sokanu optimises for breadth (1,500+ careers, machine-learning matching, decades of research lineage) and MyPassionAI optimises for focus (one archetype, detailed matches, fit scores per match).
 Those are not the same goal.
-Second, neither product claims the other's strength.
+Second, neither product promises the other's strength.
 Sokanu does not promise a 3-minute decision.
 MyPassionAI does not promise a 1,500-career atlas.
-Picking between them is a product-question, not a quality-question.
+Picking between them is a product question, not a quality question.

-The underlying issue: Sokanu's match engine treats "I enjoy doing X" and "X is a candidate for my career" as the same signal.
-For many activities they are correlated.
-For cooking, gardening, reading, or any pursuit that most people enjoy as a release from work, they are not.
-You want to cook dinner on Thursday.
-You do not necessarily want to run a kitchen for twelve hours on Saturday.
+The pattern: long-form quizzes that weight stated current interests heavily can blur the line between "I enjoy doing X" and "X is a candidate for my career."
+For many activities those signals are correlated.
+For activities most people enjoy as a release from work (cooking, gardening, reading), they may not be.
+Wanting to cook dinner on Thursday is not the same as wanting to run a kitchen for twelve hours on Saturday.

-MyPassionAI was built with an explicit architectural answer to this.
-The quiz never asks "do you enjoy X" as a standalone question.
-It asks what you did unsupervised, as a child, before economics and family pressure filtered your choices (Q2 for graduates), what activities make you lose track of time in your current work (Q14, flow detection), and what you would wake up excited to do if money were solved (Q21, values introspection).
-Those three questions target a different signal: the pattern that existed before performative adulthood overwrote it.
-Cooking might still show up.
-But cooking as a hobby-because-you-need-to-decompress is a different answer to those questions than cooking as a childhood obsession you have quietly maintained for 25 years.
+MyPassionAI was designed with an answer to that.
+The quiz does not ask "do you enjoy X" as a standalone question.
+It anchors in childhood patterns (what you did unsupervised before economics and family pressure filtered your choices), flow markers (activities that make you lose track of time in your current work), and values (what you would wake up excited to do if money were solved).
+Those three questions target a different signal than current-hobby endorsement: the pattern that existed before performative adulthood overwrote it.

-This is why the 3-minute quiz can produce a tighter result than the 90-minute one.
-The question selection is doing the filtering that a 90-minute battery tries to do statistically.
+This is part of why a 3-minute quiz can produce a tighter result than a 90-minute one.
+The question selection is doing some of the filtering that a longer battery tries to do statistically.

 What the Sokanu career test gets uniquely right